Skip to main content

 • Clean and disinfect bottles, nipples, and pacifiers before you use them.

-If you or someone else in your household has the flu, your pediatrician may recommend preventive treatment with oseltamivir (Tamiflu) for your baby if they’re 3 months or older.
+Your pediatrician may recommend oseltamivir (Tamiflu) for your baby if they’re 3 months or older.
+This medication may help prevent them from getting sick with the flu.

 It’s especially important to talk with your baby’s pediatrician if you’re diagnosed with the flu and your baby is younger than 3 months, was born prematurely, or has other medical conditions.
 They can give you specific instructions on what to do.